clemensfiedler/academic-kickstart/content/home/extracurricular.md

 +++

-Additional to my other activities I am active within the Graduate School and TiSEM at Tilburg University:
+Additional to my other activities I was active within the Graduate School and TiSEM at Tilburg University: